| * ALSO: Any straight link to a YouTube page from this old-skool webpage frame won't work anymore|

 |The Bushwhacked Piano||Thomas McGuane||

 This is a sort of trippy Confederacy Of Dunces kind of story.
 Quite a bit darker, a little less slapstick, far more erudite, no doubt.
-(I can never articulate why Kerouac's On The Road continues to leave me flat, but I think I was probably hoping it was more like The Bushwhacked Piano.)
+(I can never articulate why Kerouac's On The Road continues to leave me flat, but I think I was probably hoping that it was more like The Bushwhacked Piano.)